dingyue772/dingyue772/README.md

 # About Me
 - 🌱 I am a senior majoring in Software Engineering, studying at Harbin Institute of Technology (Weihai).

-- 👨🏽‍💻 My research direction is Multimodal Large Language Models.
+- 👨🏽‍💻 My research direction is Large Language Models.

 # Interest
-- Study: All interesting things related to artificial intelligence.
+- Study: Interesting things related to artificial intelligence.

-- Record: Writing Blogs

 # Projects
 ## Open-Source Projects:👯
 **As a member** :